katanaml/katana-skipper/README.md

 docker-compose down
 ```

-This will start RabbitMQ container.
-To run engine and services, navigate to related folders and follow instructions.
+This will start Skipper services and RabbitMQ.

 Web API FastAPI endpoint: